Most dogs love playing indoors. Especially on a green yard filled with grass.

 They tend to care about nothing but searching for grass.
 This kind of obsession could be troublesome.
 There could be any psychological reason why your dog keeps doing it.

-If you suspect obsession from your dog then do consult with a veteran.
-If necessary hire a professional dog trainer as well.
+If you suspect your dog’s obsession, do consult with a veteran.
+If necessary, hire a professional dog trainer as well.
 Do not undermine it.

-Question: Can rolling in the grass mean communication to dogs?
+Can rolling in the grass mean communication with dogs?

-Answer: Yes, communication can also be a reason.
+Yes, communication can also be a reason.
 Sometimes dogs leave their scent in the grass to communicate with other dogs.
-It is to inform them about their appearance in a certain place.
+It is to inform them about their appearance in a particular place.
 This could be a form of communication as well.